-Italy is a boot-shaped peninsula, covering 301,336 km2 in southern Europe, from 7° to 19° E, and from 37° to 47° N (Fig. 1).
-Physiographically, Italy is characterised by two main mountain ranges, the Alps and the Apennines.
-The Alps sweep in a west-to-east arc across the northern tip of the country and extend 1200 km from E to W reaching an altitude of over 4,800 m a.s.l. and separating the Italian peninsula from the rest of Europe.
-The Apennines are a mountainous and hilly chain extending longitudinally from NW to SE for 1200 km along the Italian peninsula.
-Elsewhere Italy plunges into the Mediterranean Sea and is surrounded by the Adriatic, Ionian, Thyrrenian, and Ligurian Seas, which are home to numerous islands, the largest of which are Sicily and Sardinia.
-The latter also have a hilly/mountainous territory.
+Italy is a boot-shaped peninsula, covering $301\,336\,\mathrm{km}^2$ in southern Europe from 7 to $19^\circ\mathrm{E}$ and from 37 to $47^\circ\mathrm{N}$ (Fig. 1).
+Physiographically, Italy is characterized by two main mountain ranges, the Alps and the Apennines.
+The Alps sweep in a west-to-east arc across the northern tip of the country and extend 1200 km from east to west, reaching an altitude of over 4800 m a.s.l. and separating the Italian Peninsula from the rest of Europe.
+The Apennines are a mountainous and hilly chain extending longitudinally from north-west to south-east for 1200 km along the Italian Peninsula.
+Elsewhere, Italy plunges into the Mediterranean Sea and is surrounded by the Adriatic, Ionian, Tyrrhenian, and Ligurian seas, which are home to numerous islands, the largest of which are Sicily and Sardinia.
+The latter also have hilly or mountainous territory.